A young Black woman talking about something serious with an older Black woman in the park.

 You might have to change your dose to get the best effect for you.

-You will get the best effect from this medicine if you take it regularly without missing doses.
+You will get the best effect from this medicine if you take it regularly every day at the dose prescribed by your doctor.

 Different brands of carbamazepine tablets can release slightly different amounts of carbamazepine, even if they are the same strength.
 Ask your pharmacist to always give you the same brand of tablets.
-Keep the box or blister pack to show them.
-This is more important if you are taking carbamazepine for seizures (fits).
+Keep the box to show them.
+This is more important if you are taking carbamazepine to prevent seizures and fits.

 If you forget to take a dose, take it as soon as possible unless it is less than four to six hours until your next dose.

-There is a risk that you may get seizures (fits).
+There is a risk that you may get seizures or fits.
 This is because even if you are not taking the carbamazepine for epilepsy, your body has got used to having an anticonvulsant medication on board.

 When you decide with your doctor to stop taking carbamazepine, you will probably reduce the dose slowly over at least a month to stop you getting any uncomfortable withdrawal symptoms.